 A brand identity (expressed in your guidelines) shows the world your personality and demonstrates business consistency.

 Think of it your business like a friendship…

 Imagine a friend who is always punctual, tidy, and impeccably well dressed.
-But one day, that friend shows up to brunch an hour late, wearing grungy jeans and ripped flannel.
+But one day, that friend shows up to brunch an hour late, wearing grungy jeans and a stained shirt.

-But you may be concerned or uncomfortable.
 Your punctual, tidy friend is suddenly acting very out of the ordinary.
+You may be concerned or even uncomfortable.

 The same situation happens with your brand.
 Consistency reassures your audience, while inconsistency can confuse and dissuade them.

 Without a coherent brand style guide, potential customers may be left wondering about your business and trustworthiness.

 What’s worse, you may find yourself feeling confused or overwhelmed every time you produce new content.